russpj/TicTacToe/README.md

 Save | Save the current game(s) to the end of the file.
 You will be prompted for the file name Load | Parses the games from the given file and learns from them.
 You will be prompted for the file name.
 This clears the previous matchboxes
-Matchboxes | This prints out the matchboxes that have been used so far in this session No | Exits the program
+Matchboxes | This prints out the matchboxes that have been used so far in this session Learn | Runs a number of games of computer vs computer automatically.
+Prompts the user for that number.
+No | Exits the program